seninds/yeti/README.md

 * build __yeti__ lib and link with it your project.

 Logging has a lazy initialization, so if you don't use it you will not have any overhead.
-Just add into your code following macros:
+Just add into your code following macros to log something:
 ~~~~~~
 CRITICAL(msg_fmt, ...);
 ERROR(msg_fmt, ...);